TheOdinProject/javascript-exercises/05_joinStrings/README.md

-# Exercise 05 - follow
+# Exercise 05 - joinStrings

 ## Step 1: Learn
 First, look at the example code in `follow-example.js`.
 Try and predict what the `console.log` output will be.
 When you're ready, run the test: